zylon-ai/private-gpt/.github/README.md

-# EC's Forked (Submodule) Version of 🔒 PrivateGPT 📑
+# EC's Fork of 🔒 PrivateGPT 📑

-This [forked version](https://github.com/emersoncollective/ec-private-gpt) of [PrivateGPT](https://github.com/imartinez/privateGPT) has been added as a Git submodule of Immigration Commons.
+This repo is a fork of [PrivateGPT](https://github.com/imartinez/privateGPT) whose APIs are utilized by the Immigration Commons Chatbot to provide real-time querying of documents.

 This README holds important notes, instructions, and general information about our custom implementation of PrivateGPT.
 [Click here to read the original PrivateGPT README](../README.md).
 As per PrivateGPT's maintainers, the most up-to-date documentation is found on the official [PrivateGPT website](https://docs.privategpt.dev/)

 ## Why PrivateGPT and what parts of the open source project do we use?

 PrivateGPT is an open source AI-chatbot project that allows users to upload and ask questions about their documents.
-It is a production-ready and modular project that lends itself to custom implementations of the high- and low-level APIs, services, and components layers.
+It is a production-ready and modular project that lends itself to custom implementations of the high- and low-level APIs, services, and component layers.
 It also has a frontend component but we make _no_ use of it since it's built on Gradio UI and, unfortunately, does not meet ImmigrationCommons' UI needs and requirements.

 As of February 1, 2024 we decided to use PrivateGPT's:

-- High-level APIs - they abstract all the complexity of a RAG (Retrieval Augmented Generation) pipeline implementation to _and thus_ will help us speed up the development of the `Chatbot` UI in ImmigrationCommons.
+- High-level APIs - they abstract all the complexity of a RAG (Retrieval Augmented Generation) pipeline implementation _and thus_ should help us more quickly build the first iteration of the `Chatbot` UI in ImmigrationCommons.
 - `local` settings - these are the default settings which make it easy to experiment and test locally.
 It provides Qdrant as the default vector store and Mistral-7B as the LLM.

 ## Installation and Setup Instructions